Diocese of Owensboro

-The Diocese of Owensboro (Dioecesis Owensburgensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in western Kentucky in the United States.
-As of 2020, the diocese contained 78 parishes and two Newman Centers in 32 counties.
-The Diocese of Owensboro is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Louisville.
+The Diocese of Owensboro (Dioecesis Owensburgensis) is a diocese of the Catholic Church in western Kentucky in the United States.
+The current bishop is William Medley.

-The current bishop, William Medley, was the pastor of Saint Bernadette Parish of the Archdiocese of Louisville prior to his consecration which took place February 10, 2010.

 History

-1785 to 1937
+1700 to 1800

 The first Catholic immigrants to the Kentucky area came from Maryland in 1785.
 By 1796, approximately 300 Catholic families were living in the new state of Kentucky.
 Among the early missionaries was Stephen Badin who set out on foot for Kentucky on September 3, 1793, sent by Bishop John Carroll of the Diocese of Baltimore.
 For the next 14 years Badin traveled on foot, horseback and boat between widely scattered Catholic settlements in Kentucky and the Northwest Territory.
 For three years, Badin was the only priest in the whole of Kentucky.

+1800 to 1900

 In 1808, Pope Pius VII erected the Diocese of Bardstown, covering Kentucky and most of the Northwest Territory.
+During the early 1830s, priests would visit Daviess County, celebrating mass and performing sacraments in private homes.
+The first parish in Owensboro was St. Stephen, erected in 1839.

-In 1841, Pope Leo suppressed the Diocese of Bardstown, which by this time encompassed only Kentucky.
+In 1841, Pope Leo XIII suppressed the Diocese of Bardstown, which by this time encompassed only Kentucky.
 In its place, he created the Diocese of Louisville, with jurisdiction over Kentucky.
 The Owensboro region would remain part of the Diocese of Louisville for the next 96 years.
+Whitesville saw the opening of its first Catholic Church, St. Mary of the Woods, in 1845.

+The first Catholic church in Paducah was St. Francis de Sales, dedicated in 1849.
+That same year, the Sisters of Charity of Nazareth opened the first school in Owensboro, St. Francis Academy.

+1900 to 1950

 In 1925, the Ursuline Sisters of Mount Saint Joseph founded Saint Joseph Junior College for Women in Maple Mount.

-1937 to 1961
+Today it is Brescia University.

 Pope Pius XI erected the Diocese of Owensboro in territory taken from the Diocese of Louisville in 1937.
 The pope also elevated the Diocese of Louisville to an archdiocese and made the new Diocese of Owensboro as one of its suffragans.
-Pius XI named Reverend Francis Cotton as the first bishop of Owensboro.
-Cotton had first planned to establish his cathedral in Henderson, Kentucky at Holy Name of Jesus Catholic Church, but then changed it to Owensboro.
+Pius XI named Francis Cotton of Louisville as the first bishop of Owensboro.
+Cotton had first planned to establish his cathedral in Henderson, Kentucky at Holy Name of Jesus Church, but then changed it to Owensboro.
 The diocese's cathedral is named after St. Stephen, the first Christian martyr.

-After his consecration, Cotton embarked on visits to the parishes in the new diocese.
-He brought the Catholic Students' Mission Crusade, a national organization for helping the poor, to the diocese.
-In early 1940, Cotton began the collection of relief supplies for refugees from World War II in Europe.
-By 1942, the diocese had collected over $1 million in supplies for distribution in Europe and China.
+After his consecration, Cotton brought the Catholic Students' Mission Crusade, a national organization for helping the poor, to the diocese.
+By 1942, the diocese had collected over $1 million in supplies for distribution in Europe and China after the ravages of World War II.
 In February 1943, Cotton held a synod in the diocese to set its laws and constitution.
-Contemporary reports said that Cotton strictly enforced these rules in the diocese, but personally was a kind individual.
-Cotton died in 1960.

 After 1945, the Ursuline Sisters opened a second, coed campus of Saint Joseph Junior College in Owensboro.
-The two campuses were combined in Owensboro in 1950 under the name of Brescia College.
-It is today Brescia University.